-11. Household contacts of bacteriologically confirmed pulmonary TB aged under 5 years and eligible for TB preventive therapy (TPT)
+11. Household contacts of bacteriologically confirmed pulmonary TB eligible for TB preventive therapy (TPT)

-In low TB burden countries (116 high-income or upper middle-income countries with an estimated incidence rate less than 100 per 100 000 population), the number of household contacts aged under 5 years and eligible for TPT is defined as the number of children aged under 5 years who are household contacts of bacteriologically confirmed pulmonary TB cases and who have a positive result to testing for TB infection.
-In high TB burden countries, the number eligible is defined as the number of children under 5 years of age who are household contacts of bacteriologically confirmed pulmonary TB cases and who are not found to have active TB on appropriate clinical evaluation, without the requirement to test for TB infection.[48,49]
+In low TB burden countries, the number of household contacts aged under 5 years and eligible for TPT is defined as the number of children aged under 5 years who are household contacts of bacteriologically confirmed pulmonary TB cases and who have a positive result to testing for TB infection.
+In high TB burden countries, the number eligible is defined as the number of children under 5 years of age who are household contacts of bacteriologically confirmed pulmonary TB cases and who are not found to have active TB on appropriate clinical evaluation, without the requirement to test for TB infection [48,49].